It’s tomato season! We couldn’t be more excited that it’s high time for our favorite summer fruit.

 Take 30 seconds, raise your voice, and sign your name to help ensure that supermarket tomatoes

-1 In a medium saucepan, bring water to a boil with a pinch of salt.
-Add soba noodles and cook according to the package instructions, about 4 to 5 minutes, until al dente.
+- In a medium saucepan, bring water to a boil with a pinch of salt.
+Add soba noodles and cook according to the package instructions, 4 to 5 minutes, until al dente.

-2 Meanwhile, mince the garlic clove.
+- Meanwhile, mince the garlic clove.
 Cut the cherry tomatoes in half.
 Drain and rinse the cannellini beans, if canned.
-Place the garlic, tomatoes, and beans in a large bowl, and pour over 2 tablespoons balsamic vinegar, 2 tablespoons olive oil, and ½ teaspoon kosher salt.
+Place the garlic, tomatoes, and beans in a large bowl, and stir in 2 tablespoons balsamic vinegar, 2 tablespoons olive oil, and ½ teaspoon kosher salt.
 Let sit while the pasta cooks.
 Thinly slice the basil (chiffonade), and roughly chop the thyme leaves.

-3 When the pasta is cooked, drain it.
-Then place it in the bowl with the tomatoes, garlic, olive oil, and vinegar; throw in the herbs, and mix to combine.
-Add fresh ground pepper and a bit more kosher salt, to taste.
-Top with shavings of Parmesan cheese, and serve immediately.
+- When the pasta is cooked, drain it, then place it in the bowl with the tomatoes, garlic, olive oil, and vinegar; add the herbs and mix to combine.
+Add fresh ground pepper and a bit more kosher salt to taste.
+Top with shavings of Parmesan cheese and serve immediately.